 - A copy of the public body's or organization's response (if there was one); and

 - Copies of correspondence with the public body or organization directly related to your request for records.

 What to Expect

 If your review is accepted, you will receive a notification letter to this effect.
-Your file may be assigned to an intake officer if it appears there is an opportunity to resolve your complaint without delay.
+Your file may be assigned to a case review officer if it appears there is an opportunity to resolve your complaint without delay.
 Otherwise your file will be queued for assignment to an investigator.
 Due to the high volume of requests and complaints received by our office it may be some time before your file is assigned to an investigator.
 When an investigator begins work on your file you will receive a letter notifying you that the file has been assigned, which will include the investigator's name and contact information.

 The investigator will contact you and the public body or organization and attempt to mediate a resolution.
 The goal of mediation is to ensure the applicant receives all the information they are entitled to under the applicable legislation.
 In certain circumstances, the OIPC may consider a matter settled and decline to continue with a review.

 If the investigator believes more information should be released and the public body or organization disagrees, the investigator may decide that the matter proceed to a formal inquiry.
-An inquiry may result in a legally-binding "Order".
-If you do not agree with the Order, you may seek a "judicial review" of our decision in the B.C.
-Supreme Court.
+An inquiry may result in a legally-binding order.
+If you do not agree with the order, you may seek a "judicial review" of our decision in the BC Supreme Court.
 You are responsible for the costs of the court appeal.

 For more information regarding the review process, check out the Guidance Document section of our website.